keva-dev/reactif/README.md

 - Via CDN:

-ReOdd can also be run directly in the browser with no build tool (via UMD import), just take your idea and turn it into reality in no time!
+Ractix can also be run directly in the browser with no build tool (via UMD import), just take your idea and turn it into reality in no time!

 Just import the CDN JS file to your `index.html`: